List of Terminator: The Sarah Connor Chronicles characters: Roger Shaffer

-Roger Shaffer (introduced in "Alpine Fields"), portrayed by Johnny Sneed, is the neighbour of the Fields.
+Roger Shaffer (introduced in "Alpine Fields"), portrayed by Johnny Sneed, is the neighbour of the Fields family.
 He is the illicit sexual partner of Anne Fields and the biological father of Sydney Fields.
-On the same night as an unnamed T-888 is hunting the Fields (and being hunted itself by Cameron), Roger visits Anne for an adulterous liaison under the assumption that David Fields and Lauren Fields were away camping.
+On the same night as an unnamed T-888 is hunting the Fields (and being hunted itself by Cameron), Roger visits Anne for an adulterous liaison under the assumption that her husband and daughter were away camping.
 His approach causes Anne to destroy Sarah Connor's electrified boobytrap, leaving the family defenseless.
 Roger scoffs when told of the events then unfolding, opining that the "robot that looks like a dude" running around the woods is probably Sarah's methamphetamine-addicted boyfriend.
-Roger scurries away when the unnamed T-888 throws Cameron through the Fields' picture window.
-He returns after Sarah escorts Anne from the house, and finds Lauren hiding in the closet.
+Roger scurries away when the T-888 throws Cameron through the Fields' picture window.
+He returns after Sarah escorts Anne from the house, and finds her daughter, Lauren Fields, hiding in the closet.
 Seeing him only from behind and unable to recognise him as a friend or foe, Cameron knocks Roger unconscious in front of Lauren.
 She apologizes to Lauren with a simple, "My mistake."
 Six months later, Anne telephones Roger while the Fields are in hiding at a motel.
-The call is intercepted by the T-888 who promptly arrives at the hotel to kill Anne.
+The call is intercepted by the T-888 who promptly arrives at the motel to kill Anne.